ayush-mourya/BUSGY-Figma/README.md

 ## Overview

 This mobile application is designed to improve the experience of traveling by Delhi Transport Corporation (DTC) and cluster scheme buses.
-The app addresses the lack of proper tools for tracking bus routes, schedules, and ticket booking.

 ## Problem Statement